Something Borrowed, Something Blue

-Something Borrowed, Something Blue is an album by pianist Tommy Flanagan.
+Something Borrowed, Something Blue is a studio album by pianist Tommy Flanagan.
 It was recorded in 1978 for the Galaxy label.

 Reception

-AllMusic stated: "This is a typically flawless trio set from the tasteful and swinging bop-based pianist Tommy Flanagan...
+The review by Scott Yanow in AllMusic stated: "This is a typically flawless trio set from the tasteful and swinging bop-based pianist Tommy Flanagan...
 If Flanagan had not recorded so many equally rewarding sets during the past 20 years, this fine CD would have received a higher rating; virtually every one of his recordings is well worth picking up".

+The album was among a few records chosen as "Pick of the Month" in Jazz Journal International December 1978 edition.
+In a very positive review, Mike Hennessey stated: "This is almost certainly the best album Tommy Flanagan has ever recorded...
+An album of rare excellence."